 - How many levels is the home? one level, two levels, or more?

 - Homes with additional levels may require our technicians to deploy tall ladder setups.
 Jobs that require this affect the cost of the raccoon removal.

-- Have the raccoons been using the attic as a toilet?
+- How long have the raccoons been living in the attic

 - Are there juveniles (baby raccoons)?

 - The easiest way to identify a juvenile or baby raccoon are by the loud noises they make.

 - How extensive is the damage to the roof?

 - Raccoons usually create at least a single grapefruit sized hole when they enter an attic.
 Our technicians will repair any damage that occurred to the roof but these costs will vary based on the entry point.

 - Is the damage covered by insurance?